phospho-app/phospho/README.md

 - [Cohere](https://cohere.com) (the free developer tier is enough for testing purposes)
 - [Propelauth](https://www.propelauth.com) (the free tier is enough for testing purposes)

-3. Create a copy of the `.env.example` files as a `.env.docker` files
+3. Create a copy of the `.env.example` file as a `.env.docker` files

 ```bash
 cp .env.example .env.docker
 ```

-4. Complete the `.env.docker` files with secret variables
+4. Complete the `.env.docker` file with secret variables

 ```bash
 vim .env.docker # or emacs or vscode or nano